 She wrote, “There is only one thing left that we can do; save our money and leave a town which will neither protect our lives and property, nor give us a fair trial in the courts, but takes us out and murders us in cold blood when accused by white persons.”

 Many black citizens took her advice.
 Six thousand left Memphis.

-She found that most of the men who had been lynched had been accused of the rape of white women as a pretext for the lynching, accusations which were false in the majority of the cases.
+She found that most men who had been lynched had been accused of the rape of white women as a pretext for the lynching, accusations which were false in most cases.
 Which she then wrote about.

 Then Ida left for a trip to the East coast.
-While she was gone, a group broke in to her office, destroyed everything inside.
+While she was gone, a group broke into her office and destroyed everything inside.
 The business manager of the Free Press fled.
-People who wanted retribution against her began monitoring her home, and the trains, waiting for her to return.
+People who wanted retribution against her began monitoring her home and the trains, waiting for her to return.
 “If Ida Wells sets foot in Memphis again, she would be hanged in front of the courthouse,” they said.

 “Because I saw the chance to be of more service to the cause by staying in New York than by returning to Memphis, I accepted their advice, took a position on the New York Age, and continued my fight against lynching and lynchers.
 They had destroyed my paper, in which every dollar I had in the world was invested.
 They had made me an exile and threatened my life for hinting at the truth.
 I felt that I owed it to myself and my race to tell the whole truth.”

 “Ida B. Wells challenges the narrative of lynchings” sources: